UoMResearchIT/matlab-novice/episodes/04-plotting.md

 We gain something by visualizing the whole dataset at once; for example, we can see that some patients (3, 15, 25, 31, 36 and 60) have very noisy data.
-However, it is harder to distinwish the details of the inflammatory response.
+However, it is harder to distinguish the details of the inflammatory response.

 Similarly, the [`imagesc` function](https://uk.mathworks.com/help/matlab/ref/imagesc.html) represents the matrix as a color image.